 I’ve backpacked through East Africa carrying all my art supplies, including a box full of 200 pastels on my back and I’m never going to that again.
 So how do you travel with art supplies, practically?

-Whatever medium you choose, take the bare minimum.
+Take the bare minimum.
 A small pad, pencils, pens, and watercolors are perfect for traveling.
-Painters should store paints in zip-lock bags or containers when flying and, along with any sharp tools, pack them in your main luggage.
+When flying, store paints in zip-lock bags or containers along with any sharp tools and carry them in your main luggage.
 Buy solvents and liquids at your destination.
-Use a travel easel or a lightweight pochade box with a tripod.

 What you take will depend on your medium, destination, and mode of travel.
 This post will help you pack for a flight and travel light.
 Whether you are backpacking or going for a short break, this guide will help you travel with art supplies in comfort.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)

 Can You Travel With Art Supplies On A Plane?

 The world has changed, when I started to travel you could take just about anything with you on a plane.
 Not anymore.

 Any liquids are out of the question.
 We all know it, so you’d be foolish to push your luck.
 The TSA has strict rules and this is a direct quote from their website.